pulibrary/orcid_princeton/README.md

 * yarn: 1.22.19
 * Lando: 3.6.2

+## Updating the banner

+Update the file `config/banner.yml`.
+Note that each environment can have its own banner text.

 ## Creating an ORCID sandbox account

   1. A Mailinator account is required for you to be able to verify your ORCID account.
 "Setup" your Mailinator your email: